raas-dev/configent/README.md

 - Arch Linux (rolling; since 2022-07)
 - Alpine Linux 3.16, 3.15 and 3.14

-Some packages are installed system-wide, thus `sudo` password may be asked.
+Some dependencies are installed system-wide, thus `sudo` password may be asked.

 ## 💣 Up